I Turned My Office Into a Camera Obscura

-The setup is deceptively simple: make your room completely dark, create a small aperture in one wall (usually a window covering), and the outside world will magically appear, upside down, on the opposite wall.
+The setup is simple: seal the room to light, cut a small aperture in one wall (I used a covered window), and the outdoor scene appears upside down on the opposite wall.

 Light travels in straight lines (in homogeneous media).
-When light from an object passes through a small aperture, each point on the object sends light rays through the hole.
-These rays continue in straight lines until they hit a surface, creating a point of light.
+When light from an object passes through a small aperture, each point on the object sends rays through the hole.
+Those rays keep going until they hit a surface and form a point of light.

 h'/h = d'/d